 While the CBSA determines the amount of dumping or subsidy, Canada does not impose duties on the dumped or subsidized goods unless the CITT finds that the dumping or subsidization has caused, or threatens to cause, material injury to a domestic producer.
 In recent years, dumping and subsidy actions before the CITT have often resulted in success for foreign manufacturers; however, anti-dumping and countervailing orders remain in place on a number of products, and, in particular, on steel and other primary commodities.

-The year 2019 saw significant changes introduced to Canada's anti-dumping and countervailing duties regime.
+Over the past few years, changes have been introduced to Canada's anti-dumping and countervailing duties regime.
 These changes increase the frequency of CBSA reviews of anti-dumping levels as well as altering the CBSA's methods of calculating certain costs of production to determine normal values.
 These amendments were made to address transactions between associated parties (e.g. a subsidiary or affiliated company) and "particular market situations" which encompasses a broad range of potential government actions that may distort the market.

 3. Export controls and sanctions

 Canada has a comprehensive regime for export controls and sanctions administered primarily by Global Affairs Canada (GAC), with enforcement assistance from the CBSA.